Skip to content

 from pathlib import Path

-from luna_quantum import LpTranslator
+from luna_quantum.translator import LpTranslator

 lp_file = Path("path/to/your_model.lp")